rustamlatypov/cpu-matrix-multiplication/README.md

 Running the fast implementation on different matrices of dimension `dim` for `iter` times and outputing the running times and the total average.

 ### Error term
+The error term is defined to be the sum of the element wise absolute difference of the two matrices.

 ## Parallel implementation